han41858/angular-ko/aio/content/tutorial/toh-pt3.md

 Refactoring the original `HeroesComponent` into two components yields benefits, both now and in the future:

-1. You simplified the `HeroesComponent` by reducing its responsibilities.
+1. You reduced the `HeroesComponent` responsibilities.

 1. You can evolve the `HeroDetailComponent` into a rich hero editor without touching the parent `HeroesComponent`.